 There’s no better way to reel buyers in than with a compelling story.
 And who better to share your story than your biggest advocates: Your customers?
 You can record customer testimonials in person, but that isn’t always possible.

 Luckily, there are other ways to make the magic happen.
-Getting a customer on video can be as simple (and as low-cost) as asking them to record themselves on their webcam or phone (use a free tool like GoVideo to make it even easier).
+Getting a customer on video can be as simple (and as low-cost) as asking them to record themselves on their webcam or phone (use a free tool like the Vidyard Chrome extension to make it even easier).
 You can provide them with a list of possible questions to answer or let them run with things completely unscripted.
 Either way, it’s powerful to have a real person explain in their own words why they love your product, your brand, and your team.

 11. Increase conversions

 Conversion rates double for websites using video.
 Your website is dying for a play button.